rominonix/rominonix/README.md

 ## Hi there and welcome to my GitHub 👋 :woman_cartwheeling: :hibiscus:

-My name is Romina I live in Sweden and I'm currently studying Javascript development at IT-Högskolan
+My name is Romina I live in Sweden and I'm Javascript development.

 - 📫 How to reach me: rominarebolledo@gmail.com